Register by 26 November to vote in December's general election – here's what you need to know

 The election will take place on Thursday 12 December, but you only have until Tuesday 26 November to register to vote in the general election if:

 - You're a British, Irish or Commonwealth citizen aged 18 or over who is currently living in the UK.

 - You're a British citizen aged 18 or over who's living abroad and has been registered to vote in the UK in the past 15 years.

-However, simply being eligible to vote doesn't mean you're actually able to.
+Simply being eligible to vote doesn't mean you're actually able to.
 Nobody is automatically registered to vote, though if you've registered previously and haven't changed your address, name or nationality, you should still be on the electoral roll.

-If you do need to register, the process is very simple – you can do it in five minutes online, but you must do it by 11.59pm on Tuesday 26 November, otherwise you won't be able to vote in the general election.
+If you do need to register, the process is simple – you can do it in five minutes online, but you must do it by 11.59pm on Tuesday 26 November, otherwise you won't be able to vote in the general election.

 In addition to giving you a vote, registering boosts your chances of getting credit, as lenders can use the electoral roll to check out potential borrowers.
 See our Credit Scores guide for more info.

 How do I register to vote?

 To register, use the official Government website.
 You may need the following, if you have them:

 - Your national insurance number.